 The 5th is doing what it can to mitigate the spread of coronavirus.
 Our Guest Services staff will be working remotely for the time being, and as such we are not able to take incoming calls at this time.
 Current Ticketholders: CLICK HERE for information on the status of your production.

 Since 1994, the Adventure Musical Theater Touring Company has brought the wonder and joy of live musical theater to students throughout Washington state.
 Adventure Musical Theater musicals engage students through storytelling, song, and dance.
 Our productions are created by local composers and writers and are designed to incorporate standards-based educational content.

 You Provide the Place, We Provide the Magic

-Our touring company brings all the necessary costumes, props and equipment.
-All you need to supply is a performance space measuring approximately 20 square feet.
+Our touring company brings all the necessary costumes, props, and equipment.
+All you need to supply is a performance space measuring approximately 30' x 30' with an approximate 20' height.
 We suggest that students sit on the floor directly in front of the performers for the best view.

 Maximum attendance is 300 students per performance.
 For a larger group of students, schools must book a double performance.

 Prices include an accompanying curriculum guide.